saqy/reactjs-copy-to-clipboard/README.md

 ```

 ## Usage
-Can be used in node, angular, react or vuejs projects
+Can be used in reactjs projects like below
 ```js
 import React, {useState} from 'react';
 import CopyToClipboard from "reactjs-copy-to-clipboard";